shubham526/ikat-annotation-interface/README.md

 ### Frontend

 The frontend provides a user-friendly interface for evaluating conversations.
-Its built using:
+It's built using:

 - **HTML**: The structure of the web pages is defined using HTML.
 The provided code contains a main content area where conversations are displayed and a side pane that shows the evaluation rubric.